-Students will learn that sharing yourself can be a gift.
-They consider the differences and similarities between sharing and giving, and brainstorm the kinds of things-both tangible and intangible-they can share with others.
+Students will learn that sharing oneself can be a gift.
+They consider the differences and similarities between sharing and giving, and brainstorm the kinds of things (both tangible and intangible) that they can share with others.
 Guide them to understand that sharing intangible things like time, compassion, and ideas are all meaningful gifts.
 The reading passage provides an opportunity to discuss inclusion and compassion.
-The ThinkGive Three focus for this gift is on True.
+The ThinkGive Three focus is on True.